×

 Timely Payment:

 Pay the stamp duty on time to avoid penalties.
-Make use of convenient payment modes such as e-stamping or authorized collection centers to streamline the process.
+Make use of convenient payment modes such as e-stamping or authorised collection centres to streamline the process.

 Conclusion